-Some of the confusion of UK health professionals may be because the standard NHS tests – with samples taken using a high vaginal swab, or HVS, which is then cultured on a standard agar plate not designed specifically for detecting GBS and are not great at finding it.
-Research has found these methods will miss up to 50% of the women carrying GBS.
-Clearly a positive test result obtained by this method is highly reliable, but if you get a negative result, you can’t be sure it’s because the GBS wasn’t there when the swab was taken, or whether the test simply didn’t detect it.
+Do remember that the standard NHS test – with samples taken using a high vaginal swab, or HVS, which are then cultured on a standard agar plate – was not designed specifically for detecting GBS carriage, and is not great at doing so.
+Research has found this method will miss up to 50% of the women carrying GBS when the swabs are taken.
+A positive test result obtained by this method is highly reliable, but if you get a negative result, you can’t be sure it’s because the GBS wasn’t there, or whether the test simply didn’t detect it.

 For information about where you can obtain the ‘gold standard’ ECM test, click here.

-Doing the test earlier means that the gap between testing and giving birth is more likely to be longer, so there’s a greater chance your carriage status will have have changed by then (ie you may either pick up GBS carriage, or have lost it in the intervening weeks).
-Doing the test between 35-37 weeks means that you are most likely to give birth within 5 weeks of testing, so your GBS carriage status is much less likely to change.
+Doing the test earlier means that the gap between testing and giving birth is more likely to be longer, so there’s a greater chance your carriage status will have changed by then (so you may either pick up or lose GBS carriage in the intervening weeks).

 Tests done after 37 weeks will still give you a very good indication of what your GBS carriage status is for the next 5 weeks but there’s an increasing chance that your results will not be available when you go into labour, so your baby may arrive before the results.
 It would be a shame to do the test then get the results after your baby is born!

-If a woman has not had a negative result from a sensitive test for GBS carriage OR the less reliable conventional test has been negative during the pregnancy, she should be offered intravenous antibiotics from the onset of labour if one or more risk factors (listed at Risk Factors for GBS) are present.
+If a woman has not had a negative result from a sensitive test for GBS carriage OR a result from the less reliable conventional test has been negative during the pregnancy, she should be offered intravenous antibiotics from the start labour if one or more risk factors are present (click here for more information).

-A woman who has had any positive test result (from the urine, vagina or rectum) during the current pregnancy should also be offered intravenous antibiotics from the onset of her labour or waters breaking until delivery (although if she’s had a negative result from a sensitive test for GBS carriage within the last 5 weeks of pregnancy, she may choose not to have them).
+A woman who has had any positive test result (from the urine, vagina or rectum – with an NHS test or a private test) during the current pregnancy should be offered intravenous antibiotics from the start of labour or waters breaking until delivery (although if she’s had a negative result from a sensitive test for GBS carriage within the last 5 weeks of pregnancy, she may choose not to have them).